-But you need to be careful with these kind of cleanses, and especially juice cleanses.
-If you are drinking fiber-less juices with wheat grass, celery, carrots, etc. at the same time as you are taking detox supplements, there will not be enough fiber in your body to pull the toxins out of the blood.
+But you need to be careful with these kinds of cleanses, and especially juice cleanses.
+If you are drinking fiber-less juices with wheatgrass, celery, carrots, etc. at the same time as you are taking detox supplements, there will not be enough fiber in your body to pull the toxins out of the blood.
 Instead, they will be reabsorbed by the liver and reintroduce dangerous concentrations of toxins to your body.
 Additionally, your carbohydrate count will be dangerously low.
 Additions of laxatives can cause dehydration, deplete electrolytes, and impair normal bowel function.

 Let’s Talk About Poop Baby!